ovlb/www.ovl.design/_src/pages/notes/notes/array-grouping-using-maps.md

   - 'cat:web-development'
 ---

-Over the last few days, I’ve been, slowly, rebuilding the Rillendisco website, using my 11ty starter No. 11.
+Over the last few days, I’ve been, slowly, rebuilding the Rillendisco website, using my [11ty starter, No. 11](https://github.com/inframanufaktur/no-11).

 The first version of the site uses Contentful and nested content types to split the events up by years.
 Which works, but is also a lot of manual labour.
 FOr the second version, I decided to try to automate this.